heroku/hatchet/README.md

 > Note: Any changes to disk from a `before_deploy` block will be committed automatically after the block executes

 - `app.in_directory`: Runs the given block in a temp directory (but in the same process).
-One advanced debugging technique is indefinetly pause test execution after outputting the directory so you can `cd` there and manually debug:
+One advanced debugging technique is to indefinitely pause test execution after outputting the directory so you can `cd` there and manually debug:

 ```ruby
 Hatchet::Runner.new("python_default").in_directory do |app|